kugland/rndstr/README.md

 | *h*   | or  | *hex*      | “0-9a-f”                                                |

 `-l` *LENGTH*
-Length of the string.
+Length of the string (must be an integer).

 `-e` *BITS*
-Minimum entropy for the password (default: 128).
+Minimum entropy for the password (must be an integer, default: 128).

 `-s` *SOURCE*
 Set the source of randomness (default: ‘/dev/urandom’).